Skip to Content

 Along with fading, another of the primary photochemical reactions is oxidation, in which the “excited” molecule transfers its energy to an oxygen molecule, which then attracts other molecules to initiate damaging chemical changes including embrittlement and yellowing.
 While the reactions can be extremely complex, the result is always deterioration.

 As wavelengths become longer—toward the infrared end of the spectrum—they have less energy and reduced capacity to “excite” molecules.
 However, the energy absorbed from infrared radiation can increase an object's temperature.
 High temperatures are another form of energy that increases molecular vibrations and speeds up the damaging chemical reactions.
-For more information on temperature and its effect on collections, see NEDCC leaflet 2.1: Temperature, Relative Humidity, Light, and Air Quality: Basic Guidelines for Preservation
+For more information on temperature and its effect on collections, see NEDCC Preservation Leaflet 02-01 Temperature, Relative Humidity, Light, and Air Quality: Basic Guidelines for Preservation.

-Since UV radiation is the most energetic, and thus the most destructive, it is easy to assume that if UV radiation is eliminated, damage will cease.
-Unfortunately, this is not the case; visible light also causes damage.
+Both UV radiation and visible light cause damage.
 While exposure to UV can be eliminated from exhibit and storage areas (and diminished in public spaces with filtering and lamp selection), reducing visible light requires different strategies.

 In storage areas, strategies to control the damage caused by light and UV radiation include: